PenceP/strmr/TASKS.md

 - Ensure all debrid service API keys are stored securely and never logged
 - Plan for legal compliance and appropriate content warnings
 - Design with scalability in mind for adding more scraper services in the future

+### 21. Update Continue Watching Logig
+- [ ] Do not show episode in row if episode is not yet released